Event Information

 Event Timing

-The race is on the 19th of August with start and finish times for each event to be confirmed closer to the event.
+The race is on the 19th of August with the following start times:

-You should aim to arrive at the start location around 1 hour before your event starts to collect your timing chip and be ready for the briefing.
+You should aim to arrive at the start location around 45 minutes before your event starts to organise your equipment and be ready for the briefing 15mins before the start.

 The Course

-Further information about the nature of each stage will be available to competitors closer to the event but there is an important note below about one of the 9 Hour stages this year.
+Further information about the nature of each stage will be available to competitors closer to the event.

 Team Size